elasticode-source/ama-zone-demo/README.md

     screen1.ctaButton3.show = YES;
     screen1.ctaButton3.type = 3;

-// we need to add the naned resources to all 4 sizes
+// we need to add the  resources to all 4 sizes
-// As a default, you can use the same size and we would adjsut it
+// As a default, you can use the same size and we would adjsust it
 // (ratio might be a bit off though...)

     [screen1.image setImageNameForIPhone4:@"" forIPhone5:@"" forIPhone6:@"" forIPhone6Plus:@""];